This Extension Reproduces Old Fashioned Desktop Cube in GNOME 40 | 48

 sudo apt install chrome-gnome-shell

-Then, go to the extension web page and turn on the slider icon to install it:
+Then, go to the extension web page via the link below, and use the ON/OFF switch to install it:

-If you don’t see the toggle icon, click the link says’Click here to install browser extension‘ to install browser extension and refresh the web page.
+If you don’t see the toggle icon, click the link that says ‘Click here to install browser extension‘ to install browser extension and refresh the web page.

 Uninstall Desktop Cube extension: